MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-concepts.md

 ---
-title: What are Apache Airflow jobs?
+title: What is Apache Airflow job?
-description: Learn about when to use Data Workflows, basic concepts and supported regions. ms.topic: conceptual ms.custom:
+description: Learn about when to use Apache Airlfow job, basic concepts and supported regions. ms.topic: conceptual ms.custom:
   - build-2024